FAQs

 A.

 We are happy to accommodate children with special needs but we ask that you notify us of your child’s needs prior to your child’s first day of camp.
 Please help us help your child by notifying us of any allergies, accessibility concerns, behavioral, psychological or emotional conditions, or other special needs.
-Please call 512.329.5611 to speak with the Camp Manager.
+Please email info@YPWkids.com to contact the Camp Manager.
 While we hope to offer these camps to as wide a range of children as possible, it is not possible for us to offer one-on-one care.
 In the case of severe food allergies, it is not possible for us to monitor the food other children bring into camp.

 YPW is NOT responsible for administering medication to children.
 Consult a pediatrician about altering the child’s dosage so that medication can be administered outside of camp hours.